utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

     url: "https://www.postman.com/case-studies/built/"
 ---

 **Postman Flows** is a visual tool for building API-driven applications for the [API-first](https://www.postman.com/api-first/) world.
-You can use flows to chain requests, handle data, and create real-world workflows in your Postman workspace.
+You can use Flow to chain requests, handle data, and create real-world workflows in your Postman workspace.

 ![Postman Flows](https://assets.postman.com/postman-docs/postman-flows-overview.gif)